Stronger Data Poisoning Attacks Break Data Sanitization Defenses: Attack Framework

-Intuitively, we expect $f(x)$ to be close to $x^2$.
+While the function $f(x) \eqdef x(\ceil{x} + \floor{x}) - \ceil{x} \floor{x}$ looks complicated, intuitively, we expect $f(x)$ to be close to $x^2$.
 Indeed, as \reffig{lp-function} shows, it is a piecewise-linear function where the $k$-th piece linearly interpolates between $k^2$ and $(k+1)^2$, and we can write it as the maximum over a set of linear equations: